Evgeni Malkin Game Preview: Penguins vs. Islanders

 Malkin Season Stats Insights

-- In 32 games this season, Malkin has a plus-minus rating of -1, while averaging 18:59 on the ice per game.
+- In 34 games this season, Malkin has averaged 18:53 on the ice, while putting up a plus-minus rating of +2.

-- Malkin has scored a goal in 10 of 32 games this season, netting multiple goals in one of them.
+- Malkin has scored a goal in a game 12 times this season over 34 games played, with multiple goals in two of those contests.

-- Malkin has a point in 19 of 32 games this year, with multiple points in six of them.
+- Malkin has a point in 21 of 34 games this year, with multiple points in eight of them.

-- Malkin has posted an assist in a game 14 times this season in 32 games played, including multiple assists once.
+- Malkin has posted an assist in a game 15 times this year in 34 games played, including multiple assists once.

-- The implied probability is 66.7% that Malkin goes over his points prop total based on the odds.
+- Malkin has an implied probability of 66.7% to eclipse his point total based on the odds.

-- Given his moneyline odds, Malkin has an implied probability of 50% of going over his assist prop bet.
+- The implied probability of Malkin going over his assist prop bet, based on the odds, is 50%.

 Sign up for Underdog fantasy today.